February 15, 2007: The day James Blake missed four match points and lost to Ivo Karlovic

 What next – Karlovic goes on to be a triple threat in 2007

 Surfing the wave, Karlovic would make his way into the final, where he would be defeated by Andy Murray (7-6, 6-4).
 In 2007, the Croatian giant would achieve a rare feat, winning three tournaments on three different surfaces: the first one on American clay in Houston (defeating Mariano Zabaleta in the final, 6-4, 6-1), the second one on grass, in Nottingham (beating Arnaud Clément, 3-6, 6-4, 6-4), and the third one on hard courts, in Stockholm (defeating Thomas Johansson, 6-3, 3-6, 6-1).
 He would climb as high as world No 14, in 2008.

-James Blake would claim his last title in 2007, in New Haven, and, after reaching the Grand Slam quarter-finals for a last time at the 2008 Australian Open, he would slowly decline.
+James Blake would claim his last title in 2007, in New Haven, and, after reaching a Grand Slam quarter-final for a last time at the 2008 Australian Open, he would slowly decline.
 He would leave the top 10 in August 2008, and the top 50 in 2010.
 Although he would never officially announce his retirement, James Blake would stop competing on the Tour in 2013.